Osseo man sentenced for high-speed chase and crash

 For the drunken driving conviction, Sturdivant was fined $811 and had his driver's license revoked for six months.

-As part of a two-year deferred agreement with prosecutors, the charge of attempting to flee an officer will be dismissed if Sturdivant pays an additional $250 fine, commits no new crimes, performs 100 hours of community service, completes an alcohol and other drug assessment, doesn't drink alcohol, use illegal drugs or enter taverns, and doesn't drive without a valid license.
+As part of a two-year deferred agreement with prosecutors, the charge of attempting to flee an officer will be dismissed if Sturdivant pays an additional $250 fine, commits no new crimes and performs 100 hours of community service.
+He is also required to complete an alcohol and other drug assessment, and can not drink alcohol, use illegal drugs or enter taverns.
+He must also not drive without a valid license.

 According to the criminal complaint: